spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-icon-system.md

 ## Icon colors

-Icons in Oryx are seamlessly integrated into the main Document Object Model (DOM), which means they can inherit colors from ancestor HTML elements.
+In Oryx, icons are seamlessly integrated into the main Document Object Model (DOM), which means they can inherit colors from ancestor HTML elements.
 To customize an icon's color, you can use standard CSS or leverage the [color system](/docs/scos/dev/front-end-development/{{page.version}}/oryx/styling/oryx-color-system.html).
 If no explicit color is provided, the icon inherits its color from the parent element.

 Here's an example of how to apply colors using standard CSS or the `--oryx-icon-color` variable: